 Judging Team Entries

 In Meats, Poultry and Livestock Judging, teams shall consist of 4 members, with the top 3 scores making up the total team score for each species and overall scores.
 The contestant with the lowest score is still eligible for individual awards.
 Teams may be entered by a single county or extension unit name.
 Each county may enter up to 2 teams per judging contest and division (intermediate & senior).
+Youth are only eligible to compete on a team in their primary county unless their primary county does not have a current team.
 If a county does not have enough youth to complete a team, there are two options.
 Team members may be added from an adjacent county to complete a team OR the youth may enter to compete as individuals.
 All counties associated with a multi-county team must have representation during the actual contest.
 If all counties are not represented, the team will be dissolved and remaining members entered as individuals representing their home county.
 Multi-county teams are considered to be affiliated with those particular counties and will count against the maximum number of teams that may be entered by any given county.

 NO county/unit teams should solicit team members without the knowledge and support of extension staff of counties/units from which other team members are recruited.
 Anyone county may enter up to 2 teams and 10 additional individuals for a maximum participation in each contest and division of 18 youth.